Kinniku Banzuke: 1999–2002: renewed success and expansion

 Entering the new millennium, Kinniku Banzuke began increasing its budget and lineup.
 Events such as Hand Walk IV, Super Rider V, A Craftsman, Super Helico II and Like a Pierrot Ghost sported a significant visual upgrade into themed courses.
-New large-scale events are created to expand the core lineup, including Escape, Kunoichi and Super Dog.
+New large-scale events were created to expand the core lineup, including Escape, Kunoichi and Super Dog.
 On top of this, TBS began to broaden the franchise with a lineup of multimedia projects, such as an ongoing video game series produced by Konami.

 On the air, TBS launched its first ever spinoff of Kinniku Banzuke, under the title Kinniku Seiei: Muscle Elite, which featured a return of the Sportsman themed public trials seen in the first year of Kinniku Banzuke, aired weekly after midnight.
 The series was hosted by Kane Kosugi and featured additional behind the scenes content for the series.
 This was followed up with Kinniku Angya in 2001, which had Kane Kosugi touring Japan to visit professional athletes for Ad hoc challenges.
-During Kinniku Angya, celebrity Shoei introduced a new segment known as Muscle Musical, where a troupe of celebrities format an acrobatic troupe for stage shows.
+During Kinniku Angya, celebrity Shoei introduced a new segment known as Muscle Musical, where a troupe of celebrities formatted an acrobatic troupe for stage shows.
 Muscle Musical would prove wildly successful, and would move its segments over to the main Kinniku Banzuke broadcasts.
 A third spinoff series, Kane the Muscle, would continue the focus on Kane Kosugi, featuring dedicate episodes on his life and training.
 Behind the scenes, Ushio Higuchi decided to produce an original feature-length film starring Kane Kosugi, and featuring references and ideas taken from Kinniku Banzuke.
 The film would have behind the scenes looks during broadcasts, and released worldwide in 2002 as Muscle Heat.
 A fourth spinoff, Tōkon Kinniku: MUSCLE-ISM debuted in April 2002, focusing on martial arts competitors.